bluemix/imgPloader.io/README.md

+*Web Development with MongoDB and NodeJS - Second Edition*

-this projects shows you how to:
+this project shows you how to:
 * Configure your development environment to use Node.js and MongoDB
 * Use Node.js to connect to a MongoDB database and perform data manipulations
 * A practical guide with clear instructions to design and develop a complete web application from start to finish